mkyutani/ssky/README.md

 Command line interfaces are formatted by `ssky subcommand [options]`, while subcommand is one of `get`, `post`, `profile`, and `search`. and options depends on the the subcommand without some common ones.

-### Common options
+### Common options and names

-* -D, --delimiter: Delimiter string in output
+* Common option -D, --delimiter: Delimiter string in output
-* -I, --id: Output only identifier, depending on context (ex.
-URI and DID)
+* Common option -I, --id: Output only identifier URI::CID or DID, depending on context
-* -L, --limit: limit lines when multiple line output like get and search subcommands
+* Common option -L, --limit: limit lines when multiple line output like get and search subcommands

-### Common names

-* Each subcommand allows "myself" instead of the logged in user DID or handle.
+* Common name "myself": each subcommand allows this name instead of the logged in user DID or handle.

 ### Get posts